 Contractor Foreman is a construction management software with 30+ building tools for one low price.
 It provides cost estimating, daily logs, time tracking, safety checklists, and invoicing.

-It is less feature-rich on native estimating functions compared to some other solutions on our list, but it is well suited for small companies that want a no-frills, easy-to-use, and affordable solution with an all-in-one dashboard.
+It is less feature-rich on native estimating functions compared to some other solutions on our list, but it is well-suited for small companies that want a no-frills, easy-to-use, and affordable solution with an all-in-one dashboard.

 Estimated Costs: Starting from $49/month.